Packing for Kilimanjaro

 Provided by Follow Alice

-- Sleeping bag for cold conditions (we provide and recommend high quality 4 season The North Face sleeping bags suitable for at least -20° celsius)
+- Sleeping bag.
+You need a bag that can handle very cold conditions.
+We provide The North Face four-season sleeping bags suitable for at least -20° C (-4° F).

 - Trekking poles.
-We supply and recommend high quality trekking poles.
+We supply you with high-quality, collapsible trekking poles.

-- Down jacket that can withstand temperatures up to -20° celsius can be rented from Follow Alice at $40 per jacket.
+- Down jacket.
+We supply high-quality down jackets that can withstand temperatures up to -20° C (-4° F).
+These can be rented from Follow Alice at $40 per jacket.
 We highly recommend these!

 IMPORTANT TO NOTE

 In an attempt to reduce pollution, the Government of Tanzanian has prohibited any plastic carrier bags from entering the country.
 You’re therefore advised to avoid having plastic carrier bags in any of your luggage.

 You need to bring the following carrying equipment to Kilimanjaro:

 - 1 daypack (between 35 and 45 litres)